francescogerardomarra/its/modulo26/6_logging.md

 - **Filter** logs by severity, service, user, or request identifiers.
 - **Search** for specific errors or behaviors tied to a `correlation_id`.
 - **Visualize** request paths, error rates, and system health in dashboards.
-- **Trigger alerts** when specific conditions are met (e.g., repeated timeouts, high error rates, slow response times).
+- **Trigger alerts** when specific conditions are met (e.g.  repeated timeouts, high error rates, slow response times).

 Structured logging is foundational for modern observability stacks, enabling seamless integration with platforms like: